Than Quang Ninh FC: History

 In the two seasons of 2003 and 2004, Than Quang Ninh played in the National Third Division and was only promoted to the National Second Division in 2005.
-In the following season, the team won the runner-up and promoted to the First Division Football League in 2007.
-From then until the end of the 2013 football season, Than Quang Ninh played in the national first division.
+In the following season, the team finished runners-up and promoted to the First Division in 2007.
+From then until the end of the 2013 football season, Than Quang Ninh played in the First Division (renamed to V.League 2 in 2013).

-The team started competing in the V.League in 2014 after winning the first place runner-up in the previous season.
-In 2016, the team won the championship for the first time in 2016 Vietnamese Cup against the opponent Hanoi T&T in the final.
-In the same year, the team went on to win for the first time in 2016 Vietnamese Super Cup on Hang Day stadium against the opponent Hanoi FC (former name Hanoi T&T) with the score 3-3 (4–2 in the penalty shootout).
+The team started competing in the V.League 1 from the 2014 season after finishing runners-up in the 2013 V.League 2.
+In 2016, the team won the 2016 Vietnamese Cup after defeating Hà Nội T&T in the final.
+In the same year, the team went on to win their first Vietnamese Super Cup, after winning again against Hà Nội (former name Hà Nội T&T) in the penalty-shootouts.

-In 2017, Than Quang Ninh attended the group stage for the first time 2017 AFC Cup.
-In 2019, Than Quang Ninh won the bronze medal for the first time in V.League.
+In 2017, Than Quảng Ninh competed in their first continental competition, the 2017 AFC Cup, but was eliminated from the group stage.
+In the 2019 season, Than Quảng Ninh finish third place in the V.League 1, gaining their second continental qualification to the 2020 AFC Cup.
+They played three matches in the competition's group stage before it was cancelled due to Covid-19.

-On August 25, 2021, Than Quang Ninh team had to stop working and terminate all players.
-With a series of players Than Quang Ninh requested the team's leadership to pay their salaries on time did the team announce that it would temporarily suspend operations for there was no money left to pay the team members' incomes.
-The club's president Pham Thanh Hung also admitted that the club owed the players more than 70 billion VND but was unable to pay.
-The team's officials then wrote a request for help to the authorities of Quang Ninh province but received no response.
-Having no choice, they were forced to suspend all club activities for a year to wait for the province to receive the team back.
+On 25 August 2021, due to financial difficulties, Than Quảng Ninh officially ceased operations and terminated the contract of all players and staffs.
+The club's president Phạm Thanh Hùng admitted that the club owed the players more than 70 billion VND but was unable to pay.
+The team's officials then wrote a request for help to the authorities of Quảng Ninh province but received no response.

-In 2022, they were officially banned by FIFA, AFC and VFF from participating in V.League.
+In 2022, the club was officially banned by FIFA, the AFC and VFF from participating in any professional football leagues.